MichaelCade/90DaysOfDevOps/Days/day01.md

 - [DevOps roadmap 2022 | Success Roadmap 2022](https://www.youtube.com/watch?v=7l_n97Mt0ko)

 If you made it this far, then you will know if this is where you want to be or not.
 See you on [Day 2](day02.md).

+# Cmpleted exercises and watched DevOps in 5 Minutes, What is DevOps?
+Easy Way amd DevOps roadmap 2022 | Success Roadmap 2022